Elvis10ten/notes/src/papers/2022-09-28-on-the-relevance-of-ip-address-in-the-tracking-ecosystem.md

-# On the Relevance of IP Address in the Tracking Ecosystem — Paper Summary
+# On the Relevance of IP Address in the Tracking Ecosystem

 Today's summary is about a  [paper](https://hal.inria.fr/hal-02435622/document) written in 2020.